Swasth-Digital-Health-Foundation/standards/IG-Publisher/hcx-ig-template-local/README.md

-# ig-template-hl7
+# ig-template-base

-package id = hl7.base.template
+package-id = fhir.base.template

-Base template for HL7 International-published IGs.
-Foundation for family-specific templates
+Base IG template managed by HL7 but usable by anyone (no logos).
+The foundation for most HL7-published IGs